jpb06/nx-front-poc/docs/frontend-architecture.md

 | Templates | We may want to create a 1-1 relationship between user stories and **Templates**.
 In that context, templates would be the root component of an entire page, made from several organisms                               |
 | Pages     | Finally **Pages** would pretty much be nextjs pages...                                                                                                                                                               |

-## 🔶 Defining a decision tree to classify components
+## 🔶 Defining a decision tree to identify components types

 With this in mind, we can now think about a decision tree to identify the type of every component.
 We will also take advantage of this to define a few things: